List of EastEnders characters introduced in 2007: Queenie Trott

 Queenie Trott, played by Judy Cornwell, is the mother of Heather Trott (Cheryl Fergison).
 Queenie is a controlling woman, who regularly taunts, insults and demeans her daughter, always calling her by the name "Pig".
 When Shirley Carter (Linda Henry) asks Heather to move out of her mother's flat and into hers, Queenie manipulates Heather into staying by pretending to have an accident.
 Heather is so concerned for her mother's safety that she decides not to move out, but she later hears Queenie laughing about her deception to a friend on the phone.
 Heather is so angry that she decides to move in with Shirley after all, only to find that Shirley has been evicted as she'd failed to pay the rent.
 Not wanting to remain living with her spiteful mother, Heather decides to pay the rent with money she has in her savings account.
 When she sneaks back to Queenie's to find her savings book however, she discovers that her mother has stolen most of her money.

 Queenie arrives on Heather's doorstep on 16 March 2008 to meet her new fiancé, Minty Peterson (Cliff Parisi).
 When she discovers that Heather is pretending to be Hazel Hobbs (Kika Mirylees) so they can win a wedding competition in a magazine, Queenie blackmails Minty and Heather, saying she will not leave unless they give her their winnings from the competition.
 Heather reveals to Minty that Queenie had told her that her father walked out on them because he hated living with Heather.
 Minty then encourages Heather to stand up to Queenie, which she does, prompting Queenie to leave.
 Queenie later tries to stop Minty and Heather's wedding, revealing Heather's true identity to Marni (Lisa Ellis) from the magazine.
 Heather marries Minty anyway and later berates Queenie for trying to ruin her happiness, and Queenie leaves.

 When Heather gives birth to a baby boy named George in 2009, she phones Queenie to let her know that she is a grandmother, but is unsurprisingly let down by her mother's response.
 In 2011, Heather tries to visit Queenie but a neighbour tells her that Queenie has moved to Eastbourne a few years before.
 When Heather is murdered in 2012, Queenie does not attend her funeral.
-In 2015, it transpires that Babe Smith (Annette Badland) and Queenie had committed a crime in Ramsgate many years previously, that Babe's sister Sylvie Carter (Linda Marlowe) knows about.
-When Babe's niece, Shirley, best friend of Heather, and her family go to Ramsgate, Babe decides to come clean about the incident with Queenie, but when Queenie's name is brought up, Shirley works out from looking at photos with dates on the back, that Babe and Queenie took babies from teenage girls and sold them.
+In 2015, it was revealed that Shirley's aunt Babe Smith (Annette Badland) and Queenie were baby farmers in Ramsgate years before.